Chapter 109 (Safe Drinking Water) General Update and Fees

 Comprehensive Monitoring Plans

-All community and nontransient noncommunity water systems are required to submit a comprehensive monitoring plan (CMP) by
+All community and nontransient noncommunity water systems were required to submit a comprehensive monitoring plan (CMP) by

 August 19, 2019.
 DEP created two different templates to help systems create a plan.
 Form 1 is for systems with a one to one source to entry point ratio.
 Form 2 is for systems with any entry point supplied by more than one source.